JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 #### Logarithms
 - [ ] [Logarithms, Explained 3 minute video](https://www.youtube.com/watch?v=zzu2POfYv0Y)

-## Part 2.
-Advanced topics with Java
+## Part 3.
+Advanced Topics: Computer Science, Network coding, Design Patterns and Multi-Threading
 In this part I cover the advanced topics.
 I used Java because it is the language I am most comfortable with, but try and code in Python if you can.

 ### Advanced Java